sabit-islam/sabit-islam/README.md

 - ⚡ Fun fact: ...
 -->

-# 👋 Hey, I'm [Your Name]
+# 👋 Hey, I'm Sabit (this is a work in progress, take it as a grain of salt.)

-I'm a systems-oriented developer who loves working close to the metal.
-Passionate about operating systems, distributed systems, and writing clean, efficient code.
+Just a kid trying to survive and not end up homeless.

-I enjoy solving complex problems with elegant solutions — whether it’s debugging pipeline hazards in a simulator or building robust backends that can scale.
+I also like to write code a wee bit

 ---